 [October, 2019] Each year, on August 6 and August 9, community leaders and clergy gather together in peace and remembrance of the 1945 bombings on Japan during WWII.
 The bombs, which devastated Hiroshima and three days later, Nagasaki, brought an end to the war.
 This year marks 74 years since the bombings, and the peace that followed.

 In Japan and around the world, peace ceremonies are held.
 On O'ahu, the ceremonies remember those who died and recognize the long-standing relationship between Hawai'i and Japan.
-The ceremonies also helps spread the prayer for everlasting world peace.
-A number of our clergy take part in the ecumenical services.
+The ceremonies also helps spread a prayer for everlasting world peace.
+A number of clergy from the Diocese of Hawai'i take part in the ecumenical services.

 30th Annual Hiroshima Peace Ceremony